Ancient Literature Courses in English

 Clsx 223.
 Classical Mythology.
 3 cr.

-A study of the major myths of Greece and Rome with attention to contemporary interpretations and the influence on art and literature.
-Theme Area Creative Arts
+A study of the major myths of Greece and Rome with attention to their influence on art and literature.

 Clsx 230.
 Ancient Theatre.
 3 cr.

 An examination of the origins and development of ancient tragedy and comedy.
 Special attention is given to the representation of myth, sex, death, and humor.

 A study of ancient epic literature with particular attention to the techniques of oral and literary composition.

 Clsx 232.
 Contemporary Literature and Classics.
 3 cr.